jakelazaroff/narrows/README.md

 **narrows** is…

 - composable: use any validator inside another
-- extendable: validators are simple functions — easily write your own
+- extensible: validators are simple functions — easily write your own
 - safe: in TypeScript, validators turn your variables into static types
-- tiny: no dependencies, fewer than 50 lines of code and less than 500b gzipped
+- tiny: no dependencies, fewer than 50 lines of code and barely 500b gzipped

 ## Examples